-A returning customer or a follower keeping an eye on his favourite artist´s post, that “likes”, comment and share his posts, indicates a good relation between brand and customer, what helps engagement.
+A returning customer or a follower keeping an eye on their favourite artist´s post, that “likes”, comments and shares their posts, indicates a good relation between brand and customer, which helps engagement.

-To calculate the engagement an artist has on his socials, we have to multiply for 100 the total interactions he received, and divide the result among his followers.
-The outcome will let us know if his fanbase is strong or not.
+To calculate the engagement an artist has on their socials, we have to multiply the total interactions they received by 100, and divide the result among their followers.
+The outcome will let us know if their fanbase is strong or not.

 As a general norm, an engagement over 4% is a really good rate.
 Between 4% and 1% good.
 And less than the 1% is low, what means there is almost no interaction from the followers, and that profile specifically does not generate a lot of interest.

-It is important to consider that the more followers, the less engagement, due to it is really difficult to reach all of them and make them to interact.
-Nevertheless, when an artist has millions of followers and his interactions are a hundreds of thousands of them, even if his interactions are “little”, the engagement will continue being good.
+It is important to consider that the more followers, the less engagement, due to it being really difficult to reach all of them and make them interact.
+Nevertheless, when an artist has millions of followers and their interactions involve hundreds of thousands of them, even if their interactions are “little”, the engagement will continue to be good.